 It’s Time To Treat Homework Like Any Other Lesson

-Imagine observing a lesson in which you see a teacher give the students 2 or 3 or 4 times more work than they can handle.
+Imagine observing a lesson in which you see a teacher give the students two or three or four times more work than they can handle.
 Or more critically, that much more than actually will help them learn.

 You’d be scratching your head.